amirsolo/ecommerce-react/README.md

 :recycle: This repo is an updated codebase of the master projct in this course [This course](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/).

+Converted the codebase to functional components, using react hooks and etc.

 ## Class VS Functional

 I went through this course 2 years ago.